 Both brass and sterling naturally darken over time and will tarnish when exposed to heat and humidity.
 This does not harm the metal and actually acts as a protective layer!
 If you enjoy the aged look of patina created by tarnish, you can simply let it do it's thing.

 - avoid getting jewelry wet

-- when not being worn, store jewelry in an airtight bag or container in a cool, dry place (NOT the bathroom)
+- store jewelry in an airtight bag or container in a cool, dry place (NOT the bathroom)

 - polish periodically with a sunshine cloth

 There is a slight chance brass will turn your skin green due to the high copper content.
 This is completely harmless and temporary - some people even believe it has healing properties!
-Whether or not you turn green is largely due to your individual chemistry and can be avoided by keeping your jewelry clean and dry.
+Whether or not you turn green is largely due to your individual chemistry and can be avoided by following the above instructions.